Busch Gardens Tampa Bay: 2000–2009: Updates and end of Anheuser-Busch ownership

 The park's bird show in the Bird Gardens ended in 2007, after 48 years of production.
 The bird show would later be replaced by an animal show titled, Critter Castaways.
 The roller coaster, SheiKra, closed temporarily in May 2007 and reopened in June with floorless trains.
 Busch Gardens revealed its plans in September to build a $16 million dollar section, named Jungala, where the Python roller coaster once stood.
 The 4 acres land would house several animal habitats, involving Bengal tigers, Tomistoma, flying foxes, gibbons, and orangutans.
 The area would also host several attractions that included a "mini space shot", a sit-down zip line, a play area, educational areas, and restaurants.
 General manager was taken over by Donnie Mills, as Brown left for a position at Busch Entertainment in December.

-The previous Nairobi Field Station was renamed Jambo Junction in January 2008.
 Jungala opened on April 5, at a higher estimated cost of around $40 million.
 The park section was marketed for age groups between older adolescents and young teenagers, who would be too young for their SheiKra roller coaster but too old for the Land of the Dragons area.
 Belgian brewer InBev was reported in May to make a potential bid for Anheuser-Busch.
 The bid by InBev came when consolidation of companies was largely taking place and amid national competition for Anheuser-Busch.
 The Belgian brewer considered the sale of the Busch Entertainment division to help fund its buyout of Anheuser-Busch, which composed of ten theme parks including Busch Gardens Tampa Bay.
 InBev formally proposed its bid to Anheuser-Busch's board of directors on June 11.
 By June 26, Anheuser-Busch contemplated restructuring and dropping some of its assets, such as Busch Entertainment, to strengthen its profitability and rationalize its refusal of InBev's bid.
 The next day, InBev filed suit to prepare a facilitated takeover bid of Anheuser-Busch through the removal of its board of directors.
 InBev formally drafted its takeover bid on July 7, placing speculation as to a possible buyer for Busch parks, anticipated changes to park operations, and its identity.